 1. End-to-end encryption

-Privacy is very important to Apple, that’s why everything you send using iMessage is encrypted from end-to-end.
-This means no-one can intercept or read it except the person you send it to, including Apple.
+Privacy is very important to Apple, that’s why everything you send as an iMessage is encrypted from end-to-end.
+This means no-one can intercept or read it except the person you send it to, not even Apple.

 In fact, people can’t even force their way into your iMessages if they have your device.
 Not without your passcode.
-Apple has taken flack from the government for this very reason because they can’t reveal iMessages even under government address.
+Apple has taken flack from the US government for this very reason because it can’t reveal iMessages even if it wants to.

 2. Read receipts and live typing

-iMessage gives you the ability to see when people receive and read your messages.
-After someone gets your iMessage it says Delivered in small print below the message bubble.
+iMessages give you the ability to see when people receive and read your messages.
+After someone gets your iMessage it says Delivered in small print below the bubble in the Messages app.
 Once they open it, the small print changes to Read with the time next to it.

-Even better than that, three flashing dots appear when someone is composing a text to you.
+Even better than that, three flashing dots (…) appear when someone is typing a text to you.
 So you know to wait for it!

 3. Add effects and stickers

 Apple keeps adding more and more new features to iMessage with each new version of iOS.
 Now you can send your messages with an effect to emphasize what you want to say.
 Or respond quickly by tagging bubbles with a sticker.